Mindfulness & Meditation

 Mindfulness and meditation are simply tools that allow you to follow the path to living your highest, best, and truest self.

 It’s important to understand that meditation isn’t an instant fix or a one-size fits all model.
 It’s a beautiful, raw, and transformative process that will enable you to move closer and closer to yourself and requires courage and dedication to sit during times of tribulation.

-The purpose of meditation is not necessarily to clear your mind completely of thought.
+One of the most common misconceptions of meditation is that the purpose is to create a blank slate in your mind's eye.
+However, the purpose of meditation is not necessarily to clear your mind completely of thought.
 Instead, focus on observing your thoughts as they arise and let them go without ruminating on them.

 The hardest part is getting started, especially if you're new to a meditation practice.
 It's just like forming any new habit; the more you make time to sit with yourself and practice the better you'll feel and the more you'll want to continue to make time for it.

 With the willingness to work through difficult thoughts and emotions, it will help to provide you with a fresh outlook on how to handle whatever you’re struggling with.
 By cultivating mindfulness, you'll also enjoy all the fun, exciting, happy moments in your life more fully, too!

 No matter how you choose to practice, know that you have full permission to make it your own.
 Check out this blog post to read more about my personal meditation journey.

 Want to dive even deeper into learning about mindfulness and meditation right now?
 Watch my 1.5 hour masterclass titled Illuminate Your Life With the Magic of Mindfulness.